TayssirGh/Histograph/README.md

 # **Histograph**

 **Histograph** is a colorful, intuitive CLI tool that helps you track your local coding activity and Git repository statistics.
 Whether you're curious about your most active coding hours or need insights into repository-level stats, **Histograph** has you covered.
+## 🔍 Motivation
+As a developer, I’ve always found GitHub’s contribution graph incredibly motivating , seeing those green squares fill up makes me feel productive and consistent.
+It’s a simple but powerful way to stay on track and celebrate progress
+So I thought: _why not bring that same motivation directly into my terminal?_  and that’s why I built Histograph : local stats, colorful graphs, and motivation right where I code
 ## 🚀 Features

 - ⏱ **Track Coding Hours**: Automatically logs your coding activity and provides daily stats.